chrvt/denoising-normalizing-flow/README.md

 ### Training & Evaluation

-The configurations for the models and hyperparameter settings used in the paper can be found in [experiments/cluster](experiments/cluster).
-Note that the directory needs to be adapted (--dir "your_path_to_DNF").
+The configurations for the models and hyperparameter settings used in the paper can be found in [experiments/configs](experiments/configs).

 ### Acknowledgements